863zq/863zq.github.io/index.md

 Served as a Student Ambassador during Student Ambassador for Research Postgraduate Summer School 2023.

-Responsibilities included organizing and guiding the itinerary for visiting the PolyU campus, and introducing the facilities in labs and cutting-edge research conducted by faculty members of BME.

 ### Teaching assistant - PolyU BME (02/2022 – 06/2022)

-Received the Best Teaching Assistant Award for exceptional contributions to the course "Biomedical Engineering Research and Design Studies II - Engineer for the Community”.
+Best Teaching Assistant Award for exceptional contributions to the course "Biomedical Engineering Research and Design Studies II - Engineer for the Community”.

-Roles encompassed grading examination papers, reviewing assignments, assisting in laboratory experiment instruction, and supporting students throughout the course.

 ### Intern engineer - OPPO Shenzhen (07/2018 - 08/2018)